The Zarsoff Brothers

 The Zarsoff name, of course, has been around as a joke for ages.
 Many of Izzy’s road crew members had Zarsoff names in previous bands.
 In fact, Dave Ovenden, drummer with The 69ERS when Izzy was known as Peter Knox and that band’s bass player, used to often call out over the microphone: A message for Mister Bluey Zarsoff, please refrain from leaving skid marks in the car park.

-Anyway, it was the 1979 Zarsoff Bros who went on to carve themselves a reputation as a rude, crude, offensive, irreverent and extremely funny band throughout the 1980s.
+Anyway, it was the 1979 Zarsoff Brothers who went on to carve themselves a reputation as a rude, crude, offensive, irreverent and extremely funny band throughout the 1980s.
 The 1979 line up came to an end when Izzy went to Tweed Heads to play bass with The Bullamakankas.
 After about eight months and one Bullamakankas album, he returned to Sydney and formed the next version of The Zarsoff Bros.
 This version featured Rocky on drums, Smokey on lead guitar, Izzy on bass and Bernie on keyboards.
 Bluey returned after a few months, and Rudi joined on saxophone not long after.
 This classic line up carved its way through the Sydney live scene for some time, creating the legend that still lives on in many drug addled minds.

 Frontman and bassist Izzy Foreal put the band to sleep some time in the early 1990s.
 He was asked to put a lineup together for “The Boys Are Back In Town” tours towards the end of the 1990s, which he did using various combinations of past band members.
 The vibe was so good that the version of the band in the photo above decided to write an album of new material and continue the mayhem.
 So, The Legendary Zarsoff Bros were back on the road with a new second guitarist, recording a new album and touring to promote it.
 Stay tuned to this site for updates on live shows, album release dates and other Zarsoffian insanity.